-- 1) Sometimes it is necessary to have drains on Organisation's property cleared of chokes. - 2) In carrying out this work, it must be assumed that hazards may be encountered by the employee e.g. sharps such as needles, biological hazards etc. These hazards will be identified and addressed in a Risk Assessment and a Job Card will be prepared prior to the commencement of work.
-The HSA will file the Risk Assessment and Job Card. - 3) Under no circumstances should the employee enter the drain (including inserting the head for visual inspection) or reach into the drain with unprotected arms or hands. - 4) In carrying out any work on drains, appropriate personal protective equipment (PPE) such as gloves, eye-protection, body protection and safety footwear, will be employed.
+- 1) Sometimes it is necessary to have drains on Association's property cleared of chokes. - 2) In carrying out this work, it must be assumed that hazards may be encountered by the employee e.g. sharps such as needles, biological hazards etc. These hazards will be identified and addressed in a Risk Assessment and a Job Card will be prepared prior to the commencement of work.
+The HSA will file the Risk Assessment and Job Card. - 3) Under no circumstances should the employee enter the drain (including inserting the head for visual inspection) or reach into the drain with unprotected arms or hands. - In carrying out any work on drains, appropriate personal protective equipment (PPE) such as gloves, eye-protection, body protection and safety footwear, will be employed.
 Where it is likely that splashes of contaminated water may be raised, full-face protection via a visor will be required. - 5) Proper tools must be used for these jobs such as scoops, grabs or rods.
-All tools must be properly cleaned and stored after use.
+All tools must be properly cleaned and stored after use. - 6) Should offensive odours be encountered then the operator will be supplied with a suitable CE marked respirator.
+Ignition sources will be excluded from the immediate vicinity of open drains. - 7) Consideration must be given to ensure safe disposal of the hazardous waste recovered from the drains.
+In particular, should needles be recovered from the drain the procedures outlined in Section 3.13 should be followed to ensure safe handling, storage and disposal. - 8) Appropriate cleaning and decontamination procedures must be carried out on all clothing and equipment used for the task.
+In addition, high levels of personal hygiene will be required of the operative.
+Full decontamination should be carried out before the operative smokes, eats, drinks or uses lavatory facilities.